nrfconnect/sdk-nrf/doc/README.rst

    # Use cmake to configure a Ninja-based build system:
    cmake -GNinja ..
-   # Now run ninja on the generated build system:
+   # Now run ninja to build the Zephyr documentation:
+   ninja zephyr
+   # And then run ninja to build the nRF documentation:
    ninja nrf
-   # If you modify or add .rst files, run ninja again:
+   # If you modify or add .rst files in the nRF repository, run ninja again:
    ninja nrf

 Depending on your development system, it will take up to 15 minutes to